syracuse-fullstacksecurity/t-sgx/test/tsgx-test1/README.txt

 ------------------------
-tsgx-test1
+tsgx-test
 ------------------------
-This is a simple example to demonstrate how to compile a sgx program and run sort function with t-sgx.
+This is a simple example to demonstrate how to compile a sgx program with t-sgx.

 ------------------------------------
 How to Build/Execute